sumancrest0001/activity_tracker_app/README.md

 # Activity_tracker_API
 This is the final capstone project from the Microverse curriculum.
-This API is created for authentication and storing activities data from the forntend app.
+This API is created for authentication and storing activities data from the frontend app.

 ## [Live Demo](https://my-activity-tracker.herokuapp.com/)